 Working out your total picking fees is relatively easy.
 It’s the number of orders times the fee per order.

 But working out how to include the picking fee in your average delivery cost is a bit harder though.

 For example, let’s say the picking fee is $1 per order.

 If the customer orders 1 item, the picking fee part of the delivery cost is $1.
 Simple.

 But if the customer orders 10 items, the picking fee is still $1.
 But it’s only now only $0.10 for each item in that order.
-You need to work out an average order size to get an average picking fee.
+You have to work out an average order size to get an average picking fee.
+Sounds complicated, right?

 Outer packaging costs

-But then you also need to factor in the cost of the outer packaging for each order.
+But then you also have to factor in the cost of the outer packaging for each order.
 And it’ll differ for different size orders.

 You’ll need different size boxes for different size orders.
-They’ll need to be stored in your warehouse ready for when orders comes in.
+They’ll have to be stored in your warehouse ready for when orders come in.

-You’ll need to think about other packaging materials too.
+You’ll have to think about other packaging materials too.
 Cushioning material if your product is fragile.
 Temperature controlling materials if your product needs to stay cool.
 Or warm.

 Plus, there’s also the cost in printing and attaching address labels and other paperwork to the order.

-Your financial plan needs to “attach” these costs to your forecasts for different order sizes and locations.
+Your financial plan has to “attach” these costs to your forecasts for different order sizes and locations.
 They’ll affect your average cost based on the types of orders you get and where they come from.

 Weight, location and speed